HackYourFuture/study/databases/sql/relationships.md

 For example: each teacher has a personal account and a personal inbox (not more than one per account) and each inbox only belongs to a single account.
 So there is a One-to-One relationship between entity account and entity inbox.

-## One-to-many (1-M)
+## One-to-many (1-M) or Many-to-one (M-1)

 A one-to-many relationship exists between two tables when a single record in the first table can be related to **one or more** records in the second table, but a single record in the second table can be related to only one record in the first table.
-To implement this relationship, we should put a foreign key in Many side that is referring to One side.
+To implement this relationship, we add primary key of the `One-side` of the relationship into the table that is the `Many-side` of the relationship.
+In the `Many-side` of the relationship, this acts as the foreign key.

-For example: each mentor can help some students, but in reverse direction each student at one time has just one mentor.
-So there is a One-to-many relationship between entity student and entity mentor.
+For example: Mentor-Student is a 1 mentor - many students relationship.
+Thus, Primary key of mentors table (say `mentor_id`) should be added to the students table.
+This `metor_id` will be a foreign key that will refer to the primary key of the `mentor` table.

 ## Many-to-Many (M-M)

 A pair of tables bears a many-to-many relationship when a single record in the first table can be related to one or more records in the second table and a single record in the second table can be related to one or more records in the first table.
 To implement this relationship, we should create an extra table.
-This concept is called a junction table.
+This table is called a junction table or a relationship table.
 The table should (at least) contain the primary keys from both entities.

-For example: each teacher will teach a course to multiple classes and these classes will be following several courses from different teachers.
-So there is a Many-to-Many relationship between the entities course and class
+For example: Projects-Employees is a many employees (work on) many projects relationship.
+We can create a `project_allocation` table that contains primary keys of both tables say `project_id` and `employee_id`

 To learn more about relationships, check out the following: